Event Details and Route Information

 your hard work and dedication in the fight to end diabetes and all its

-Below you will find all the information you need to know about what to expect on event day.
+Below you will find all the information you need to know about what to expect on event day or check out our Final Participant Instructions.

 Please program this number into your phone in case of emergency on the routes.
 We recommend all participants carry a cell phone.